 This program teaches the basics of most technology and engineering concepts, and it enables you to teach these concepts to middle school or high school students.
 Concepts include engineering design, prototyping, architecture and construction, robotics and automation.
 Learn to teach through service learning to help students tackle global challenges.
 You will also receive a Project Lead The Way pre-engineering teaching certificate.
 Because this is a high-demand field, all of our graduates in recent years have found teaching jobs or other employment that utilizes their leadership and technology backgrounds.

 - Learn in a program that routinely is among the best in the nation, including number one four times in eight years (as listed by the Association for Career and Technical Education)

 - Integrate Project Lead The Way (PLTW) competencies into your program

 - Expand your career options by becoming certified to teach PLTW courses in secondary education

-- Teach and learn in the Purdue Polytechnic Institute's state-of-the-art laboratories and the DEPCO, LLC Engineering/Technology Education Laboratory, which is designed to emulate a contemporary middle-level environment
+- Teach and learn in the Purdue Polytechnic Institute's state-of-the-art laboratories and the Engineering/Technology Education Laboratory, which is designed to emulate a contemporary middle-level environment

 - Benefit from expert faculty who hold doctorates, have teaching experience and conduct cutting-edge research on learning and teaching

 - Recent News about the major